Seiten

 • The employees may possess no intention to immigrate but must be willing to leave the U.S. again after the visa expires.

-Depending on the nationality of the applicant, the validity of the E-2 visa also varies.
-The exact duration is determined with the help of the so-called reciprocity schedule defined.
-German citizens, for example, receive an E-2 visa with a maximum validity of five years.
+The validity of the E-2 visa varies depending on the nationality of the applicant.
+The exact duration is determined with the help of the so-called reciprocity schedule.
+German nationals, for example, receive an E-2 visa with a maximum validity of 5 years.

-However, consular officials also have the option of limiting the duration of the visa.
+However, consular officers also have the option of limiting the duration of the visa.
 This is the case, for example, if the company is quite small or has relatively low investment capital.

 Length of stay upon entry into the USA

-Residency status is granted by the immigration officer at the border for a maximum of 2 years at a time, until the visa expires and must be reapplied for through the consular process.
-In doing so, the exact length of stay is noted on the E-2 visa holder's I-94 form.
-An extension of this right of residence is usually possible as long as the U.S. company registration is valid, an employment contract exists and the visa is valid.
+The residence status is granted by the immigration officer at the border for a maximum of 2 years at a time until the visa has expired and must be reapplied for in the consular procedure.
+The exact duration of stay is noted on the I-94 form of the E-2 visa holder.
+An extension of this right of residence is generally possible as long as the registration of the US company is valid, an employment contract exists and the visa is valid.

 How much does an E-2 visa for the USA cost?